Black Friday Deals 2019: The Best Fashion & Beauty Discounts

 When Is Black Friday?

 Black Friday officially starts on Nov.
 29, the day after Thanksgiving.
-However, most retailers and brands may begin their sales as early as Nov.
-25, and extend to as long as Cyber Monday, Dec.
+However, most retailers and brands are expected to begin their sales as early as Nov.
+22 and extend to as long as Cyber Monday, Dec.
 2.

 What Will Be on Sale?

 Various fashion and beauty brands and retailers will be participating in Black Friday.
-Last year, major department stores like Nordstrom, Macy's, Walmart, Target and Bloomingdale's, along with e-commerce sites like Shopbop and Amazon, offered deals across categories.
-Brands that rarely go on sale such as Glossier, Reformation, Reebok and NARS had site-wide discounts.
-Others expected to be discounted are Aritzia, Express, Topshop, Ulta, Charlotte Tilbury, Birchbox, Tatcha, Peter Thomas Roth, Ann Taylor, ASOS and so many more.
+Major department stores like Nordstrom, Macy's, Walmart and Kohl's are confirmed to offer discounts (some have already started!).
+E-commerce sites like Amazon and Shopbop have started to drop deals.
+Brands that rarely go on sale such as Reformation, AllSaints, Sarah Flint, Good American, Benefit Cosmetics, Urban Decay and Charlotte Tilbury will offer discounts.
+Other retailers expected to have sales are Ulta, Sephora, Express, Ann Taylor, ASOS and more.

 How Do I Score the Best Deals?